 Tropical Medicine & Community Health (2 Week Intensive)

 Join CFHI’s global health intensive program in Puerto Escondido, named one of The New York Times top 52 places to travel in 2017 (#32).
 Venture to the southern coast of Mexico to immerse yourself in rich Oaxacan culture and language and get acquainted with life in a small, tranquil coastal city.
 Focus on community-based care and access to primary care services provided to low-income populations within a tropical climate.
-Dig deep into the healthcare system by rotating alongside local health professionals in government run primary care clinics known as Centros de Salud, a more intimate and personable experience with preceptors and patients, and visit a secondary level hospital.
+Dig deep into the healthcare system by learning from local health professionals in government run primary care clinics known as Centros de Salud, a more intimate and personable experience with preceptors and patients, and visit a secondary level hospital.
 It's also an opportunity to understand access to care as related to socioeconomic status and how it differs between Puerto's low-income and high income populations.

 Get a crash course on Mexican culture by devoting 2 weeks to Spanish language immersion and living with a local family in Puerto Escondido.